-Computational models allow us to simulate working memory and better understand some of its features.
+Computational models can simulate working memory and help us to better understand the basic cognitive processes involved.

 - an extension of the TBRS* model (Oberauer & Lewandowsky, 2011) to deal with chunks (Portrat, Guida, Phénix, & Lemaire, 2016)